How good is your leadership?

 - Hire the best people available

 Leadership is not about being the best person in the team; it’s about hiring the best people, assembling the best team and delivering the best results.
 Great leaders know this, and they have the confidence to hire people who are more knowledgeable and skillful than they are.
 They don’t feel the need to be the best at everything.
-I know when I was leading teams that if I was the most knowledgable person on every topic, then the team was in big trouble.
+I know when I was leading teams that if I was the most knowledgeable person on every topic, then the team was in big trouble.

 Hire smart, hire the smartest.